AlexHorodnic/Secure-Software-Application/README.md

 It includes the following features:

 Register and Login functionalities using input validation elements.
-Access control over the users already registered on that web-application.
 Automatically updated dates based on the las time users logged in.

 # Installation Steps